adobe/pdf-embed-api-samples/More Samples/Angular Samples/README.md

 The app will be available at ```http://localhost:4200```

-Below are the endpoints exposed from the application to show different use cases of View SDK.
+Below are the endpoints exposed from the application to show different use cases of PDF embed API.

-For detailed description about each of the samples, see [README](../../README.md#running-the-samples).
+For detailed description about each of the samples, see [README](../../README.md).

 | Sample | Endpoint |
 |---|---|